Skip to content

 Although the process of acupuncture is yet to be fully understood, the results are clear, and Acupuncture is endorsed by both the NIH and the WHO for multiple conditions.
 Says Lisa Rohleder who inspired the creation of the People’s Organization of Community Acupuncture: “No matter why someone is seeking treatment, acupuncture seems to produce similar overall benefits: increased energy, reduced stress, lower levels of inflammation, better sleep, improved moods, and often, a general sense of well being and relaxation.”

-Most people are deeply relaxed and/or asleep once all the points are placed, and don’t feel the needles at all.
+Most people are deeply relaxed once all the points are placed, and don’t feel the needles at all.
 They feel calm and refreshed after treatment.
-If any needle is uncomfortable the acupuncturist can adjust or remove it.
+If a needle is uncomfortable, speak up so your acupuncturist can adjust or remove it.

 You aren’t missing out on anything.
 No matter what style of acupuncture you receive or with whom, there will be excellent points used, and good points that are not chosen.
 No one treatment uses all of the acupuncture points possible for any given condition – and nor should they.
 A real benefit of community acupuncture is the healing atmosphere created by multiple treatments happening in a shared meditative space.
 It’s an atmosphere conducive to best results.